PHSI-supplements/labs/integrated-labs/ListLab/doc/10-insert-delete-node.md

-\subsection{Insertion and Deletion at Arbitrary Locations}
+## Insertion and Deletion at Arbitrary Locations

 The `prepend()` and `append()` functions can only add nodes to the list's extrema.
 One of the advantages of a linked list over an array is that insertions and deletions in the middle of the list are constant-time operations.